-The City of Decatur provides residents the opportunity to share their opinions on the needs and priorities through public discussion, mail, phone communication, fax, letters, zoom meetings, Facebook, or emails.
-The City's comment period for the Action Plan began May 6, 2021 and ended June 7, 2021.
-A public meeting was held Thursday, May 20, 2021, 12:00 noon.
-Residents had an opportunity to openly ask questions regarding the proposed 2021 Annual Action Plan at the meeting.
-The Draft 2021 Action Plan was available on the City of Decatur's website.
+The City of Decatur provides residents the opportunity to share their opinions on the needs and priorities through public discussion, mail, phone communication, fax, letters, Zoom meetings, Facebook, or e-mails.
+The City's comment period for the Action Plan began August 1, 2022, and ended September 2, 2022.
+A public meeting was held Friday, August 12, 2022, at 12:00 noon.
+Residents had an opportunity to openly ask questions regarding the proposed 2022 Annual Action Plan at the meeting.
+The Draft 2022 Action Plan was available on the City of Decatur's website.
 Questions and comments were accepted by e-mail to: ActionPlan@decaturil.gov during the comment period.
-Written comments were to be submitted to: City of Decatur, Neighborhood Services Division, Attention: Richelle L. Dunbar, 1 Gary K. Anderson Plaza, Decatur, Illinois 62523.
+Written comments were to be submitted to: City of Decatur, Neighborhood Revitalization Division, Attention: Kirsten Born, 1 Gary K. Anderson Plaza, Decatur, Illinois 62523.